Climbing Terms and Definitions

-Get the “beta” on rock climbing terminology and slang.
-Glossary of common rock climbing terms.
+Get the “beta” on rock climbing terms and slang.
+Here’s a glossary of common rock climbing terms and lingo.

 ANCHOR Any device or method for securing a climber to a rock face to prevent a fall, hoist a load, or redirect a rope.

 ARETE An acute edge formed by two intersecting planes of rock.
 Can be blunt and rounded or sharply defined.
 The corner of a brick building is a good example of an arete.

 ARMBAR Arm position formed by pressing a palm against one side of a crack with the elbow against the other.
 Used for climbing squeeze chimneys and offwidth cracks.

 BACKCLIP A dangerous, incorrect method of clipping a quickdraw where the rope runs from the outside of the draw inward instead of the proper inward-to-outward method.
 A backclipped rope can unclip itself.